 General Discussion of each difficulty level:

 Participants are expected to get regular exercise and have experienced camping in the backcountry.
 These trips include our easier backpacking trips but involve multiple days of work on difficult terrain, usually hotter (or colder) weather extremes.

 Trips at this level involve pushing oneself physically.
 If it is a day-hike it will involve scrambling with hands over big rocks, or longer distances.
 If it is a backpacking trip, there will be specific destinations and distances that will need to be achieved.
-Work on these trips will be in challenging terrain, involve long hours for multiple days and physically demanding.
+Work on these trips will be in challenging terrain, involve long hours for multiple days and be physically demanding.

 These are our toughest trips.
 These multi-day backpacking trips are often exploratory and include extremely difficult routes.
 Often trip participants will be asked to contribute their skills to make the trip succeed.
 Participant skill and fitness levels need to be relatively high.
 They are tough but extremely rewarding.